bcrichlow/edufun/terraform-getting-started.md

 $ terraform apply
 ```

 The `terraform apply` command may take a few minutes to complete.
 When the plan is applied, Terraform will display: `Apply complete!`.
-The `apply` command  creates new plan.
+The `apply` command creates a new plan.

 ## Destroy Resources
 Finally, destroy the infrastructure.